FENITON FOOTBALL CLUB…..

 For two years, Sir John's Father, Brigadier P.B.E Acland, tried to produce a football team to play against the village team - around the 1950's - formed from the family and those who worked on the estate.
 Much the same as the Annual Cricket match which in its way is still played today.
 However the soccer talent was so poor in the Acland team, apart from Arthur Tuck in goal, that two heavy double figure defeats brought the fixture to an end.
 Sir John recalled that Arthur would not turn out any more because those who played in front of him were "so bloody hopeless".

-John Bishop, father of the Football club's late present Colin Bishop who sadly died in 2013, remembers joining the club in September 1936 at the age of 10 and playing until it was closed down because of World War II.
+John Bishop, father of the Football club's playing stalwart and then Chairman Colin Bishop who sadly died in 2013, remembers joining the club in September 1936 at the age of 10 and playing until it was closed down because of World War II.
 In those years Feniton were members of the Axe Vale League, and were champions in 1938.
 However the playing field was ploughed up during the war in 1941 and cereal grown for five years until it restarted again in 1946.
-The signing on fee was two bob (10p) and some matches were played at Sherwood Farm until the playing field was grassed out again.
+The signing on fee was two shillings (10p) and some matches were played at Sherwood Farm until the playing field was grassed out again.

 The club then played in the Ottery & District League from 1946 until 1953 before joining the Exeter & District League in 1953 for one season and despite finishing fifth in Junior 2B.
 They then returned to the Ottery League for a season before in 1955 going back to the E & D League where they have been members ever since.
 John Bishop finished playing in 1956 but recalls that Feniton were very much involved in the Morrison Bell and Grandisson Cups in those days, which carried more influence than the Leagues, and matches against Gittisham Utd and Escot Rovers were the village equivalent of Celtic v Rangers.
 To lose to your nearest neighbours was unthinkable !